 Serious consideration should also be given with regards to Rabies blood sampling if you are determined to take your pets away with you after Brexit.
 It may be sensible for you to have the blood test carried out in case the UK becomes unlisted.
 The risk of this strategy is that the you may have the blood test done and then find out it was unnecessary if the UK becomes a Part 1 or 2 listed country.

 How urgent is this?

 In the event that the UK becomes an unlisted country after Brexit, it will take at least 3 and up to 4 months for your pet to be able to travel.

 The actions required are not set in stone.
-However, if you have travel plans for the 29th March 2019 or a similar date, it’s best to plan for the worst – so your pet will need the following:
+However, if you have travel plans for the near future, it’s best to plan for the worst – so your pet will need the following: